Jeremy Lin: Racial issues

-There has been speculation that Lin's career has been adversely affected by stereotypes about the athletic prowess of Asian-Americans.
+There has been speculation that Lin's career was adversely affected by stereotypes about the athletic prowess of Asian-Americans.
 In 2009, Sean Gregory of Time wrote the following in regard to Lin not having received Division I basketball scholarship offers: "[Lin] was scrawny, but don't doubt that a little racial profiling, intentional or otherwise, contributed to his underrecruitment."
 In 2008, Lin said: "I'm not saying top-5 state automatically gets you offers, but I do think [my ethnicity] did affect the way coaches recruited me.
 I think if I were a different race, I would've been treated differently."
 During Lin's college career, fewer than 0.5% of men's Division 1 basketball players were Asian-American.
 Peter Diepenbrock, Lin's high school basketball coach, stated in 2012 that he did not think Lin's race affected his recruiting until later seeing 10 Division I coaches express interest in a black student who Diepenbrock assessed as "a nice junior college player".
 Based on comments that his talents were "deceptive", Lin stated in a 2013 60 Minutes interview that he had a "gut feeling" that his ethnicity contributed to his being undrafted.
-NBA commissioner David Stern also believed Lin was not drafted due to discrimination.
+NBA commissioner David Stern also believed discrimination was part of the reason Lin was not drafted.
 "I don't know whether he was discriminated against because he was at Harvard.
 Or because he was Asian," said Stern in 2013.
 Some fans and commentators wrote off his Warriors signing as a publicity stunt.
 Larry Riley, the team's general manager, denied catering to the Bay Area's large Asian population.
 He understood that some people would see it that way.
 "We evaluated him throughout summer league," Riley said.
 "All that had to happen was for him to confirm what we already believed."
 While the team created a campaign around him, Riley said it would not have been advisable if Lin was not a basketball player first.
 Former player and coach Rex Walters, a fellow Asian American, added, "People who don't think stereotypes exist are crazy.
 If [Lin's] white, he's either a good shooter or heady.
 If he's Asian, he's good at math.
 We're not taking him."